fbpx

 Amy is confident to talk and interact

-Hello Desrei and Susan,
+Hello Desrei and Sue,

 It was so fun to sit in on Amy’s lesson yesterday.
 I was afraid after 10 days of vacation and a broken wrist we might be back to 1+0.
 She’s really retaining information and the steps she needs to take to solve problems.